Exergy analysis

 Teaching Method

 Study in groups based on textbook and notes.
-Ca. four modules with teacher.
+A limited number of modules with the teacher.

 Faculty